 Monthly Archives: March 2012

-Anyone who comes to the homestead and comes within eyesight of the gardens has asked ” WOW! do you use miracle grow” little do they know they just opened up a can of worms (worms love rabbit manure also!).
-Because now they get to discuss all about rabbits, the conversation my start about the many benefits and uses of rabbit manure but more will come.
-I am determined to spread the word of raising rabbits, and all the benefits that go with it.
+Anyone who comes to the rabbitry and my homestead will see our many gardens.
+I have been asked many times what is your secret.
+You must use miracle grow they say.
+I just chuckle, thinking they just opened up a can of worms, and worms love rabbit manure!
+And now they are going to hear it!
+Now they get to discuss all about rabbits any there purpose on the homestead, the conversation will start about the many benefits and uses of rabbit manure, but more will come.
+I am determined to spread the word of raising rabbits, and all the many benefits that go with it.
 That’s how I came up with our slogan – Raising Meat Rabbits To Save The World!

-Rabbit manure is the best manure for your organic gardens!
+Rabbit manure is one of the best manures for your organic gardens!
 It will increase poor soil by improving soil structure and also improving the life cycle of the beneficial microorganisms in the soil.
 Rabbits are very good at producing an excellent source of manure.
-It is rich in nutrients and very simple to use.
+It is rich in many nutrients and very simple to use.
 One doe and her offspring will produce over one ton of manure in a year.

 Rabbit manure is packed with nitrogen, phosphorus, potassium, and many minerals, lots of micro-nutrients, plus many other beneficial trace elements such as calcium, magnesium, boron, zinc, manganese, sulfur, copper, and cobalt just to name a few.

-Nitrogen(N)- Rabbit manure is higher in nitrogen than sheep,goat,pig,chicken,cow or horse manure.
-Plants need nitrogen to produce lush,green growth.
-Nitrogen helps plants grow greener stronger ensuring that the vegetation reaches its full potential.
-This is perfect for all those salad greens you want to grow or the early phases when growing tomatoes, corn, and other vegetables.
+Nitrogen(N)- Rabbit manure is higher in nitrogen than sheep, goat, pig, chicken, cow or horse manure.
+Plants need nitrogen to produce a lush green growth.
+Nitrogen helps plants grow greener and stronger helping the plant reach its full potential.
+This is great for all those quick growing salad greens!
+Great for the early growth of tomatoes, corn, and many other vegetables.

 Phosphorus(P)- Rabbit manure is also higher in phosphorus than the other manures.
 It helps with the transformation of solar energy to chemical energy.
-Which in turn helps with proper plant maturation.
-Also helps plants to withstand stress.
+Which in turn helps with proper plant growth.
+Phosphorus also helps plants to withstand stress.
 Phosphorus in the soil encourages more and bigger blossoms helping with flowering and fruiting also great for root growth.

 Potassium(K)- Potassium helps with fruit quality and reduction of disease plants will not grow without it.
 Plants use potassium as an enzyme to produce proteins and sugars.They also uses potassium to control water content.